FREQUENTLY ASKED QUESTIONS

 What is included in the Programme fees?

-The Tuition Fee includes: a minimum of 45hrs tuition, access to College and University libraries, a 2-day conference and conference dinner, and academic and pastoral support.
+The Tuition Fee includes: a minimum of 45hrs tuition, access to the Cambridge University Library, a two-day Conference and Conference dinner, and academic and pastoral support.

-The Accommodation, Excursions and Entertainments Fee includes: single occupancy Dinner, Bed & Breakfast accommodation for the duration of the Programme (meals are provided six days a week Sunday – Friday), a day trip to London and Shakespeare’s Globe Theatre, 2 Formal Dinners, and a programme of extra-curricular activities.
+The Accommodation, Excursions and Entertainments Fee includes: single occupancy accommodation for the duration of the Programme with dinner provided Sunday- Friday, a day trip to London and Shakespeare’s Globe Theatre, two Formal Dinners at Magdalene College, and a programme of extra-curricular activities.